Cretan Dakos Salad: Easy Greek Bruschetta Recipe

 4. Place the rusks on your serving plate.

-5. In a separate bowl, add the tomatoes, red onion, black pepper, capers, and olive oil together.
+5. In a separate bowl, add and mix the tomatoes, red onion, black pepper, capers, and olive oil together.

-6. Top each rusk with 1/4 cup of the grated tomato mixture.
+6. Top each rusk with ¼ cup of the tomato mixture.

-7. Top the tomato mixture with the cheese mixture, about 1 tablespoon of cheese for each rusk.
+7. Top the tomato mixture with the cheese mixture, about 3 tablespoons of cheese mixture for each rusk.

 8. Sprinkle cheese with oregano.